+D. Automatic Icemaker

+If your refrigerator is equipped with an automatic ice maker, you will hear ice cubes falling into the ice bin.

+E. Cold Control & Defrost Timer or Automatic Defrost Control

+These parts can produce a snapping or clicking sound when turning the refrigerator on and off.
+The timer also produces sounds similar to an electric clock.

+F. Condenser Fan

+If condenser coils are located underneath your refrigerator as shown in the drawing at the left, you have a condenser fan.
+You may hear air being forced through the condenser by the condenser fan.

+G. Compressor

+Modern, high-efficiency compressors operate much faster than older models.
+The compressor may have a high-pitched hum or pulsating sound.

+H. Water Valve

-- D Automatic ice maker When ice has been produced, you will hear ice cubes falling into the ice bin. - E Electronic defrost control These parts can produce a snapping or clicking sound when turning the cooling system on and off.
-Control box may differ from the one shown. - F Condenser fan You may hear air being forced through the condenser. - G Compressor Modern, high-efficiency compressors run much faster than in the past.
-The compressor may have a high-pitched hum or pulsating sound. - H Water valve If your refrigerator is equipped with an automatic ice maker, you will hear a buzzing sound as the water valve opens to fill the ice maker during each cycle. - Drain pan (not removable) You may hear water dripping into the drain pan during the defrost cycle. - J Condenser May create minimal sounds from forced air.
+If your refrigerator is equipped with an automatic ice maker, you will hear a buzzing sound as the water valve opens to fill the Icemaker during each cycle.

-If the Fresh Food door is left open form more than 5 minutes, an alarm will sound.
-The alarm will sound for 2 minutes and then stop.
-If the "Door Ajar" condition remains, the alarm will repeat every 30 minutes for two intervals.

-After 15 minutes of a "Door Ajar" Condition, the unit will turn the Fresh Food light off until the door is closed.
-The door switch in the Fresh Food can be pressed and released to reset the alarm and light.
+I. Drain Pan (Nonremovable)

+You may hear water running into the drain pan during the defrost cycle.
+The drain pan will be located on top of the compressor for air-cooled condensers (black coils on back of refrigerator).

+J. Condenser Coils (Fan-cooled models only)

+You may hear air being forced through the condenser coils.